FirstLegoLeague/flljudging/readme.md

 #### Installation for development
 The easiest way to install this application is using [NodeJS](https://nodejs.org) and clone this repository.
 Then use `npm install --save-dev` to install the dependencies.
 See the [wiki/code](https://github.com/firstlegoleague/flljudging/wiki/code) for the list of packages this project uses.

-Use `node localserver` to start serving the application.
+Use `npm start` to start serving the application.
 Go to *http://localhost:1391* in your web browser to see the application work.
 You can use the `-p <port>` option to set an preferred port instead of the standard port *1391*.

 #### Contribution
 We appreciate contribution and feedback.
 If you want to contribute please fork this repository and make a pull-request.
 Read the [issues](https://github.com/firstlegoleague/flljudging/issues) and the [wiki](https://github.com/firstlegoleague/flljudging/wiki) to see what we are working on and where we need help.